mgcooper/icemodel/test/interactive/ablation_comparison/compare_ablation_vs_legacy_FINDINGS.md

    (raw SR50 / pressure-transducer surface height or an earlier processing level) that registers more total lowering per season.
 2. **Reinstall / offset handling at KAN_M.** The lower KAN_M full-record
-   correlation reflects a station reinstall / datum reset the two pipelines zero differently.
-This is a KAN_M data-history artifact, not a builder bug, and it washes out inside the rebaselined melt-season windows (r >= 0.966 there).
+   correlation reflects a station reinstall / datum reset that the two pipelines zero differently.
+This is a KAN_M data-history artifact, not a builder bug, and it disappears inside the rebaselined melt-season windows (r >= 0.966 there).
 3. **Gap / winter bridging.** A small contributor (7 days excluded at KAN_L; 177
    at KAN_M, mostly winter), not the main driver of the full-record offset.